This post may contain affiliate links. Read my full disclosure policy.

 What goes on a fish taco?

-Fish tacos are typically served with a Mexican-style taco slaw made with cabbage and lime, and a creamy sauce, aka “Mexican Secret Sauce” made with mayo and chipotle peppers.
+Fish tacos are typically topped with a fish taco slaw made with fresh cabbage, cilantro and lime, and a creamy fish taco sauce.

 Can these be made vegan?